elymsyr/autonomous-vehicle-simulation/README.md

 Introducing a system to prevent collisions using real-time object detection and prediction.
 Future implementations might include autobraking or steering interventions.

 ## Contributing
 Contributions are welcome.
 Please check the issues tab and submit pull requests.
+See [here](#.github)...

 ## License
 See the [LICENSE](LICENSE) file for details.